Kobe Bryant Dead in Helicopter Crash at Age 41

 It is unclear where the Sikorsky S-76 helicopter was headed or who piloted it.
 The aircraft crashed amid foggy conditions into a hillside near an intersection in area north of Malibu State Park.
 A small brush fire erupted and firefighters quickly extinguished it while other emergency workers searched the wreckage for survivors.
 The Los Angeles Sheriff's Department posted on Twitter photos of the crash site.

-Kobe is survived by his wife Vanessa Bryant, and their four daughters—Natalia, Gianna, Bianka and baby Capri.
+Kobe was married to Vanessa Bryant and they had four daughters—Natalia, Gianna, Bianka and baby Capri.
+Authorities have not confirmed whether or not the star's family members were on board the aircraft.

 During his NBA days, the athlete, an 18-time All-Star with the Lakers, often commuted via private helicopter from his home in the Newport Beach area to Staples Center in Downtown Los Angeles.